segmentio/action-destinations/README.md

 ## Debugging

-Pass the node flag `--inspect` when you run the local server, and then you can attach a debugger from your IDE.
+Pass the Node flag `--inspect` when you run the local server, and then you can attach a debugger from your IDE.
+The `serve` command will pass any extra args/flags to the underlying Node process.

 ### Configuring